fultonj/dcn/az2/README.md

 5. A new Cinder volume service was added for AZ2
 6. New compute nodes in AZ2 use the new ceph cluster for AZ2

-If another AZ was added, the next step of the pattern would be:
+If another AZ N was added, the next step of the pattern would be:

-1. The AZ0 split Glance has 4 backends: AZ0 (default), AZ1, AZ2, AZ3
+1. The AZ0 split Glance has 4 backends: AZ0 (default), AZ1, AZ2, AZN
 2. The AZ1 edge Glance has 2 backends: AZ1 (defaullt), AZ0
 3. The AZ2 edge Glance has 2 backends: AZ2 (defaullt), AZ0
-4. The new AZ3 edge Glance has 2 backends: AZ3 (defaullt), AZ0
+4. The new AZN edge Glance has 2 backends: AZN (defaullt), AZ0
-5. A new end point at glance-az3-internal.openstack.svc which uses loadBalancerIPs: 172.17.0.83
+5. A new end point at glance-azN-internal.openstack.svc which uses loadBalancerIPs: 172.17.0.8N
-6. A new Cinder volume service was added for AZ3
+6. A new Cinder volume service was added for AZN
-7. New compute nodes in AZ3 use the new ceph cluster for AZ3
+7. New compute nodes in AZN use the new ceph cluster for AZN

-With each AZ added we update the AZ0 glance to use the new Ceph backend.
+With each AZ site added, the the AZ0 glance is updated to use the new Ceph backend.